onahirniak/AdventOfCode/2020/25/approach.md

 encryption key (private key): 14897079

 The input has confused me because I expected that the subject number will be provided there.
 So, I decided that I need to generate the subject number on my own.
-Code became very complex I decided that it was the wrong direction.
+The first version of code became very complex I decided that it was the wrong direction.
 I reviewed the problem statement one more time and explored that there were additional data that can help me:

 Subject number: 7